-A significant portion of Celestica's growth has been generated by the strengthening of its customer relationships and increases in the breadth of its service offerings through facilities acquisitions completed in 1997 and 1998.
+A significant portion of Celestica's growth has been generated by the strengthening of its customer relationships and increases in the breadth of its service offerings through facility acquisitions completed from 1997 to date.

-In February 1998, Celestica acquired a manufacturing facility in Ireland from Madge Networks N.V.'s ("Madge Networks"), a manufacturer of token ring communication products, asynchronous transfer mode products and related derivative products, for a total purchase price of \$23.1 million.
+In February 1998, Celestica acquired a manufacturing facility in Ireland from Madge Networks N.V. ("Madge Networks"), a manufacturer of token ring communication products, asynchronous transfer mode products and related derivative products, for a total purchase price of \$23.1 million.
 The acquisition provided Celestica with a facility in a key geographic area and strengthened its relationship with Madge Networks.